Bixie/dfm-processor/README.md

-DFM_PARAMSFILES_PATH        //Path where DFM application will listen for params files DFM_IMAGEFILES_OUTPUT_PATH  //Path where DFM application outputs the files DFM_IMAGEFILES_SENT_PATH    //Path to backup sent files to DFM_INTERNAL_API_HOST       //URL of Internal API on webserver DFM_INTERNAL_API_KEY        //API key used for Internal API
+DFM_PARAMSFILES_PATH        //Path where DFM application will listen for params files DFM_IMAGEFILES_OUTPUT_PATH  //Path where DFM application outputs the files DFM_IMAGEFILES_SENT_PATH    //Path to backup sent files to DFM_WEBSERVER_LOCAL_PATH    //Path of images-folder of webserver when webserver runs on the same machine.
+False otherwise DFM_INTERNAL_API_HOST       //URL of Internal API on webserver DFM_INTERNAL_API_KEY        //API key used for Internal API
 ```